 The reason why?

-Many members of younger generations, like Generation Z, claim that they prefer social networks like Snapchat and Instagram.
-This has a lot to do with the perception by youth that older generations are starting to take over Facebook and Generation Z doesn’t appreciate the oversight on their online activities.
+Many members of Generation Z claim that they prefer social networks like TikTok, Snapchat and Instagram.
+This has a lot to do with the perception by youth that the ‘boomers’ have taken over Facebook and Generation Z doesn’t appreciate the oversight on their online activities.
 Facebook’s lack of love with Generation Z might also have something to do with a higher sense of social consciousness present in the members of this generation compared to older generations, who don’t like the direction Facebook is going (privacy concerns, anyone?).

 According to Statista, Facebook use is still most predominant between the ages of 18-34:

 As a sample, when asked point-blank if they log in to Facebook on a daily basis during a University of Iowa class, the overwhelming majority of Generation Z students sheepishly admitted that they do.

 Although this data resulted from an unofficial classroom poll (by none other than our own Laura Kivlighan), it’s supported by the fact that Facebook’s daily and monthly active users continue to grow.
 If Generation Z was as “over” Facebook as they like to claim with their friends, we’d expect active users to drop.

 So from a social strategy standpoint, don’t quit Facebook quite yet.
 It’s not going anywhere anytime soon.